gohugoio/hugoDocs/content/en/methods/page/AlternativeOutputFormats.md

 {{% glossary-term "output format" %}}

-The `AlternativeOutputFormats` method on a `Page` object returns a slice of `OutputFormat` objects, excluding the current output format, each representing one of the output formats enabled for the given page..
+The `AlternativeOutputFormats` method on a `Page` object returns a slice of `OutputFormat` objects, excluding the current output format, each representing one of the output formats enabled for the given page.
 See&nbsp;[details](/templates/output-formats/).

 ## Methods

-{{% include "methods/page/_common/output-format-methods.md" %}}
+{{% include "/_common/methods/page/output-format-methods.md" %}}

 ## Example